 The CA model that we’re adopting has the benefits of CSA, while addressing the above-mentioned shortcomings.
 In this model, community members themselves spearhead the farming practices on a time-share basis.
 A CA share requires on average 4 hours per month farming effort during the growing and harvest season.
 Each member commits to help farm the land one weekend per month, 4 hours spent on farming practices, the rest spent on communal activities such as preparing shared meals, creating arts and ceremonies, creative expression, and outdoor activities.
 In other words, they nourish body and soul with various activities and experiences.
 The members who spent the weekend on the farm would bring the CA boxes back to the city for the remaining 75% of the community members that did not make it to the farm on that weekend.
 This collective supply chain enables the community to remain connected and interlocked through the farm.
 In fact, the farmland becomes a connection haven for the community, where they bond with the land and with each other and find deeper roots within themselves.
 The farm, in fact, provides the infrastructure for creating a community-based culture within the farming collective.

 CA is a scalable model that can be used to locally produce the food consumed in cities.
-To do a case study for Vancouver: An acre of land can produce ~100 CA boxes, which provides the produce needs of 400 people.
-Divide the 2.6 million residents of the Greater Vancouver Regional District (GVRD) by 400 people/acre; it becomes 6,500 acres of agriculture land requirement for the entire population of the region.
-To put this into perspective, there is about 360,000 acres of Agriculture Land Reserve (ALR) in Vancouver’s south coast region, which is within two hours drive from the GVRD area.
-This means that less than 2% of the ALR land in the region would suffice to cultivate organic produce for GVRD residents in the warmer half of the year.
+To do a case study for Vancouver: An acre of land can produce ~40 CA boxes, which provides the produce needs of 100 people.
+Divide the 2.6 million residents of the Greater Vancouver Regional District (GVRD) by 100 people/acre; it becomes 25,000 acres of agriculture land requirement for the entire population of the region.
+To put this into perspective, this is about only 4% of the region’s land base, or 17% of the Agriculture Land Reserve (ALR) in Metro Vancouver.

 An additional component that can be added to CA is food forests/edible forests.
 These are high-biodiversity low-maintenance agroforestry ecosystems of perennials, such as nuts, fruits, and vines that mimic a forest in terms of the symbiosis between the plants.
 Once a food forest is set up, there is minimal effort required for its upkeep and the main activity would be to harvest!
 The amount of land required for food forests is about the same as the annual CA vegetables gardens.
 Add greenhouses and food preservation practices, and it becomes feasible to satisfy a major part of our nutritional needs with local high-quality food year around.